• Home

 • Soy Sauce: I prefer reduced-sodium soy sauce so I can control the amount of salt.

-• Garlic: Two cloves of minced garlic provide the perfect hint of distinct, punchy flavor.
-If you love garlic, feel free to add more!
+• Garlic: Two cloves of garlic provide the perfect hint of distinct, punchy flavor.
+If you love garlic, feel free to add more.
+And if you need help mincing, this tutorial walks you through how to cut cloves of garlic.

 • Lime: Freshly grated lime zest provides a little zing!
 Don’t forget to save the limes and use the wedges for serving!